 In concert with our efforts to prevent and control public health crises by enhancing global health security, Jhpiego works with global, regional and country partners to address COVID-19 and other emerging infectious diseases.
 Our technical experts make sure that all of our interventions use the best scientific evidence—and adapt our approaches as the data on these diseases evolve.

 Jhpiego’s COVID-19 Technical Resources

 confirmed cases of COVID-19 worldwide,

-with more than 6.8 million deaths due to the disease.
+with nearly 7 million deaths due to the disease.